ChameleonCloud/climeleon/README.md

   - Reducing the overhead required to ssh/scp on to specific machines
   - Standardizing the execution environment for Python OpenStack clients
   - Providing a set of default OpenStack client configurations and a means of easily swapping them out.
+  - Making RPM builds easier
+  - Giving you a clownish way of looking up docs for Chameleon

 ## Setup